-Eligibility of Foreign Domestic Workers In Singapore
+Eligibility Criteria For Foreign Domestic Workers In Singapore

 Provided you are prepared to train and manage your helper, hiring a foreign domestic worker can be highly rewarding for your family.
 However, employers need to make sure that their helpers have valid work permits, since the Ministry of Manpower can impose relatively severe penalties on those who do not comply with the law.